Congressional leaders unveil 2-step plan to fend off shutdown

 The short-term deal is also likely to draw howls from conservatives aiming to reduce spending.
 Some have also insisted border provisions must be added to any funding measure, meaning Johnson will likely have to rely on Democratic votes to pass the CR.

-In the meantime, spending cardinals say they are still awaiting the allocation of each of the 12 full-year bills.
+In the meantime, spending cardinals say they are still awaiting the allocations of each of the 12 full-year bills.

 “I mean the difficulty is that, with less money, everybody’s trying to figure out how to make this work,” Sen. Jerry Moran (Kan.), top Republican on the subcommittee that crafts funding for the departments of Commerce and Justice, said this week.